Tilagiho/eNoseAnnotator/README.md

 ### Using own models

-You can train your own models using pyTorch.
+You can train your own models using pyTorch and convert it into TorchScript.
 The following information should be considered when doing so.

 The output of the model is assumed to be a vector of the class logits.
 In order to interpret the model in the right way, some variables have to be part the model, while others are optional.